MicrosoftDocs/well-architected/well-architected/operational-excellence/automate-tasks.md

 - Integrate source control.

-**Azure Update Manager** - [Update Manager](/azure/update-manager/overview) is a unified service to help manage and govern updates for all your machines.
-You can monitor Windows and Linux update compliance across your deployments in Azure, on-premises, and on other cloud platforms from a single dashboard.
+**Azure Update Manager**: [Update Manager](/azure/update-manager/overview) is a unified service to help manage and govern updates for virtual machines.
+You can monitor Windows and Linux update compliance across your workload.
 You can also use Update Manager to make real-time updates or schedule them within a defined maintenance window.
 Use Update Manager to:

 - Oversee compliance on your entire fleet of machines.
 - Schedule recurring updates